 Over 95% of the students get a totally free education, thanks to the thousands of supporters around the world.
 These supporters not only give financially to the school, but they also give their personal time at the school, thereby allowing more Tanzanian children the opportunity to receive a free, quality education.

-St Jude's loves visitors, so there is a staff team available who are solely dedicated to hosting guests at the school.
-As part of your overall East African holiday, consider staying 2-3 days at the school.
+St Jude's loves visitors, so there is a team of staff available who are solely dedicated to hosting guests at the school.
+For a unique African experience we recommend spending 2-3 days at the school.

 1. Visit the home of one of the students